LiamBatiste/Pokemon-Card-Ebay-Analysis/README.md

 ### Predictive Analysis and Long-Term Investment:
 Time series analysis provides the ability to forecast future price trends, while certain cards, due to their nostalgia and rarity, possess significant long-term appreciation potential.
 Leveraging predictive modeling allows for strategic timing in purchasing and selling, while identifying cards with long-term investment value can help maximize financial returns over time.

+# Lessons Learnt/Future Improvements
+- The Process I followed is 'stepped' and requires human intervention when bringing the data into Power BI and then to transform the data so it can be visualised.
+To improve the ETL pipeline I could use Power Automate to automatically load the data into Power BI and trigger a data refresh each time new data is brought in, which will also update the visuals to reflect said new data.
+Additionally, I could use industry standard practices such as AWS along with services such as S3, Lambda, and Glue for seamless data ingestion, transformation, and querying. <b>
+Therefore it would be benefit to myself to gain a greater understanding of AWS services and possibly become AWS certified.</b>

+- The data that can be extracted from Ebay with respect to condition is either 'new (other)' or 'pre-owned' and so there is lack of classification given that the condition is measured nominally.
+This nominal classification of condition lacks the granularity that would allow for more nuanced analysis and possibly reduced risk of buying cards that have been associated with a misleading condition.